MicrosoftDocs/Advertising/advertising/pos-feed/create-pos-feed.md

 ---
-title: "Creating a Landing pages feed (formerly Points of sale (POS) feed)"
+title: "Creating a Landing pages feed"
 description: Shows how to create a Landing pages feed file that contains a list of booking sites. ms.service: "bing-ads-hotel-service" ms.topic: "article"